TimothyEBaldwin/RISC_OS_Linux_Source/README.md

 | QEMU       | Location of qemu-arm executable. |
 | PHASES     | Space separated list of build phases to run. |

-The following targets are provided by the Makefile:
+The following targets are provided by the Makefiles:

 | Target | Action |
 | ---    | ---    |